dzurikmiroslav/esp32-evse-docs/docs/20-software/Lua.md

 port:write("AT?")
 ```

-## Complex example
+## Examples

-Here is an example with two components, first one handles an emergency stop button, second one implements an integration to ThingsBoard cloud.
-For better code readability, each component is in its own script file, the main script `init.lua` imports them:
+For better code readability, each component is in its own script file, the main script `init.lua` imports them.
+You can load multiple scripts from the init script:

 File `/usr/lua/init.lua`:

 ```lua
 component.register(require("stopbutton"))
 component.register(require("thingsboard"))
 ```

+### Emergency stop button

+Script to handle an emergency stop button connected to an AUX input:

 Emergency Stop in file `/usr/lua/stopbutton.lua`:

 ```lua
 local evse = require("evse")
 local aux = require("aux")